Quetta Gladiators PSL 2026

 Rilee Rossouw hits the ball as hard as anyone in T20 cricket.
 The South African left-hander has T20I centuries and a strike rate that regularly exceeds 140.
 When Rossouw is set, 200+ is always on the table.

 Abrar Ahmed’s googly turns matches.
 On any pitch with turn (and several PSL venues offer spin), his ability to take wickets in the middle overs breaks partnerships.
-Combined with Tom Curran’s death-overs variations, Quetta have bowling options for every phase.
+As Platinum retention, Abrar is the centrepiece of the bowling attack.

 Where They Could Struggle